cmachler/aws-lambda-ebs-backups/README.md

 ```
 **We will copy the encoded value and add it as the Lambda environment variable "aws_regions".
 When copying the encoded value please omit the single quotes in the output (ie. dXMtd2VzdC0yLHVzLWVhc3QtMg==).**

-## Add the SNS Topics ARN you want publish as a Lambda environmenet variable "aws_sns_arn"
+## Add the SNS Topics ARN you want publish as a Lambda environment variable "aws_sns_arn"

 This is optional environment variable if you want publish any topic, so you might receive email notification
 once backing up was executed.